decryptedchaos/redot-policies/src/content/docs/guides/git.md

 set up clang-format locally to check and automatically fix all your commits.

 ## Using clang-format locally

-You need to use **clang-format 17** to be compatible with Godot's format.
+You need to use **clang-format 17** to be compatible with Redot's format.
 Later versions might be suitable, but previous versions may not support all used options, or format some things differently, leading to style issues in pull requests.
+(See [Clang Format](git/clang-format))